redecentralize/alternative-internet/README.md

 The [Drogulus](http://drogul.us/) (WIP) is a programmable peer-to-peer data store.
 It's an open, federated and decentralised system where the identity of users and provenance of data is ensured by cryptographically signing digital assets.

+### Nightweb

+[Nightweb](https://nightweb.net/) connects your Android device or PC to an anonymous, peer-to-peer social network.
+You can write posts and share photos, and your followers will retrieve them using BitTorrent running over the I2P anonymous network.
+It is still experimental.

+### Project Meshnet

+[Project Meshnet](https://projectmeshnet.org/) aims to build a sustainable decentralized alternative internet.
+Used by [Hyperboria](http://hyperboria.net/) and built on [CJDNS](http://cjdns.info/).

+### Tavern

+[Tavern](https://tavern.com/) is a distributed, anonymous, unblockable network designed to ensure that no one is silenced, censored, or cut off from the rest of the world

 ### Tox

 [Tox](https://github.com/irungentoo/ProjectTox-Core/blob/master/docs/WHY.txt)  The goal of this project is to create a configuration free p2p skype replacement.

+### Unhosted

+[Unhosted](https://unhosted.org/) - also known as "serverless", "client-side", or "static" web apps, unhosted web apps do not send your user data to their server.
+Either you connect your own server at runtime, or your data stays within the browser.

+### Vole

+[Vole](http://vole.cc/) is a web-based social network that you use in your browser, without a central server.
+It's built on the power of Bittorrent, Go and Ember.js.
+Uses bittorrent sync.